saracemal/backend-interview-prep/README.md

  8. What is the difference between .select, .map, and .collect?
  .map will perform an action on the array and mutates it into a new array.
- .collext functions similarly to .map.
+ .collect functions similarly to .map.
  .select will perform an action on the array and return a new array.

  9. What is the difference between a class and a module?